aai-institute/beyond-jupyter/refactoring-journey/step03-model-specific-pipelines/README.md

 Technically, we introduce a model factory that is able to create instances of the four different models we currently consider.
-We have named the factory functions in a way that indicates that pertain to the original models (with suffix `_orig`), preparing for the future case where we will have several additional models.
+We have named the factory functions in a way that indicates that they pertain to the original models (with suffix `_orig`), preparing for the future case where we will have several additional models.